- University Vehicles

 The University of San Diego requires all members of the university community to comply with all applicable laws while driving university vehicles or while driving any other motor vehicles in connection with university-related activities or business.

 Only USD employees and authorized students and volunteers are allowed to drive USD vehicles.
 Authorized drivers must possess a valid driver's license and be insurable by the standards of the University's vehicle insurance carrier.
-Drivers of 10+ passenger vehicles must possess a valid Class B license.
+Drivers of vehicles designed to carry 10-15 passengers including the driver, must possess a valid Class B license with a medical examiners certificate and passenger endorsement.
+They must also be properly enrolled in the University's Commercial Motor Program.

 The Risk Management Department maintains a roster of drivers authorized to operate University vehicles.
 This roster is updated at least annually, and whenever new drivers are added.
 Prior to inclusion on the roster, the employee or student must complete a Driver Record Access Authorization.